rzfury/theia-dialog-patcher/README.md

-# Theia Patcher (a dialog patcher for Nyaruru Fishy Fight)
+# Theia Dialog Patcher (a dialog patcher for Nyaruru Fishy Fight)

 This is a Powershell script that can patch and extract dialog file for Nyaruru Fishy Fight.